ak0ska/flyem-dockerfiles/README.md

 This repository contains dockerfiles to create [Docker](http://www.docker.io) images for Fly EM software and data.
 The goal is to facilitate portability and testing.

-Docker commands reequire the Docker daemon to be running (and a light-weight virtual machine for Mac and Windows provided by the Docker installation).
+Docker commands require the Docker daemon to be running (and a light-weight virtual machine for Mac and Windows provided by the Docker installation).

 These images are already pre-built on [Docker Hub](https://hub.docker.com/) under the flyem namespace [https://hub.docker.com/u/flyem/](https://hub.docker.com/u/flyem/).

 To retrieve image XYZ:

     % docker pull flyem/XYZ

 If you prefer to build the image XYZ from the dockerfile:

     % cd XYZ
     % docker build -t XYZ .